riotgage/InvataLabs/specs.md

   * Owner only

 ### Reviews
-- List all reviews for a bootcamp
+- List all reviews for a workshop
 - List all reviews in general
   * Pagination, filtering, etc
 - Get a single review